emanuelfrazao/ml-diaries/23-03-12/README.md

 * divising a better (i.e. parsable) template for this
 * trying out Fig for the command line
-* running through the _Git Book_ iot structure the tool
+* running through the _Pro Git_ iot figure out some principles behind the tool
-* running through _Docker in Action_
+* running through _Docker in Action_ to finally get that b****'s internals!
-* pin down projects' specs:
+* pin down projects' specs (perhaps not today - but it's good to dream):
   * exploring random number generators
   * exploring git log statistics